Tyndis: Graeco-Roman descriptions

-Early Tamil texts
+Early Tamil poems

 Thondi is described as having backwater lakes with water lily or neythal flowers.

-There are several references to a port named Thondi on the Kerala coast in the early Tamil texts.
+There are several references to a port named Thondi on the Kerala coast in the early Tamil texts (the Sangam Literature).
 It was under the control of the Chera rulers, probably under the Irumporai collateral branch.
 The port may have been associated with hinterland trade from the Malabar Coast to the interior Tamil country via the Palghat Gap.

 The Chera ruler of Thondi was usually called "Poraiyan".
-One ruler, notably styled "Thin Ther Poraiyan" or "the Poraiyan with the Strong Chariot", is repeatedly mentioned in early Tamil literature.
+One Chera ruler, notably styled "Thin Ther Poraiyan" or "the Poraiyan with the Strong Chariot", is repeatedly mentioned in early Tamil literature.
 On some occasions, Chera ruler of Thondi is directly named as "Chenkol Kuttuvan" or Cheraman Ko Kothai Marpan.
 Early Tamil poems also refer to a palace of the Chera ruler at Thondi.
 According to these poems, the Chera fixed the tooth of his enemy chieftain "Muvan" on the palace gate.
-The ruler of Thondi appears to have commanded a contingent of Marava warriors and owned several elephants.
+The Chera ruler of Thondi appears to have commanded a contingent of Marava warriors and owned several elephants.
 He distributed coins to bards and poets and, on one occasion, gifted varudai (mountain) goats from the Deccan region (?) to Brahmin priests.

-There is mention of extensive rice or paddy cultivation in the fields in and around Thondi, described as "the coastal town with backwater lakes" or "backwaters filled with flowers".
-Early poems also hint at coconut groves and nearby hills.

-Thondi was also noted for its fishing and its "neythal" flowers.
+There is mention of extensive rice or paddy cultivation in the fields in and around Thondi, which is described as a "coastal town" with "backwater lakes" or "backwaters filled with flowers".
+Early poems also hint at the presence of nearby coconut groves and hills.
+Thondi was also noted for its fishing and its "neythal" (water lily) flowers.
 It had a fishing community of Paratavar people.

 Location

-The location of Muziris provides clues for identifying Tyndis, which was 500 stadia (~92 km) north of it ("by river and sea").
+The location of Muziris (Muchiri) provides clues for identifying Tyndis, which was 500 stadia (~92 km) north of it ("by river and sea").
 The exact location of the port remains uncertain.
 Possible candidates include the following modern sites: